HwWobbe/DefinitiveData-DeltaAlerts/README.md

     * review the Git commands

 #### -10-
+* respond to Sonny re hire
+  * perhaps by a trusted associate - if that enhances their value to ...Df
+    * discussed by LzH
+      * sent resume to Lz
 * consider the possible interactions of CivicAtlasDf
   * JrH discussions are cautionary
   * DLDfT chat ...